Welcome to a new week and newsletter.

 Kindly remember that there is still no cure for the corona virus and that prevention is always the better option.

-Please stay safe and continue to take personal responsibility for ensuring that Nigeria does not experience a second wave of COVID 19.
+Please continue to take personal responsibility for ensuring that Nigeria does not experience a second wave of COVID 19.

 Keep washing your hands, maintaining social distancing and wearing your face masks in public.

-Till next week, do have a wonderful week.
+Till next week, stay safe and do have a wonderful week.